bourbonut/vtk-raytracing/README.md

 ## VTK approach

 Whereas with VTK, there are several aspects to deal with :
-- **intersection** : get intersection coordinates, intersected triangle and their normales
+- **intersection** : get intersection coordinates, intersected triangle and their normales.
-- **interpolation** : get the interpolated normale according to the data collected
+- **interpolation** : get the interpolated normale according to the data collected.

 Intersection function :
 ```python